ptiede/Comrade.jl/docs/src/benchmarks.md

 # Benchmarks

 `Comrade` was partially designed with performance in mind.
 Solving imaging inverse problem is traditionally very computational expensive, especially when using Bayesian inference.
-However, `Comrade` also was designed to allow a user to easily modify the image model and refit the data with few changes to any script or notebook.

 To benchmark `Comrade` we will compare it to two of the most common modeling or imaging packages within the EHT:

 - [eht-imaging](https://github.com/achael/eht-imaging/)
 - [Themis](https://iopscience.iop.org/article/10.3847/1538-4357/ab91a4)

 `eht-imaging`[^1] or `ehtim` is a Python package that is widely used within the EHT for its imaging and modeling interfaces.
-It is easy to use and is reasonably fast due, however, this comes with the caveat that the user must specify each model separately, and provide handwritten gradient definitions.
-Additionally, `ehtim`'s modeling interface is rather new, since it is mostly used to produce images using a method called *regularized maximum likelihood*, which is similar to `Comrade`'s approach except it only characterizes the images using the maximum likelihood estimate.
+It is easy to use and is widely used in the EHT.
+However, to specify the model the user must specify how to calculate the models complex visibilities **and** its gradients.
+This allows eht-imaging's modeling package to achieve acceptable speeds.

 Themis is a C++ package that is focused on providing Bayesian estimates of the image structure.
 In fact, `Comrade` took some design queue's from `Themis`.
+Additionally, Themis was designed to solely work with distributed computing systems.
+Themis however, has been used in a variety of EHT publications and is the standard Bayesian modeling tool used in the EHT.
 However, `Themis` is quite challenging to use and requires a high level of knowledge from its users, requiring them to understand makefile, C++, and the MPI standard.
-Additionally, Themis was designed to solely work with distributed computing systems.
-Unfortunately, as of the writing of this document, Themis is still closed source software and it only available to members of the EHT.

 ## Benchmarking Problem

 For our benchmarking problem we analyze a problem very similar to the problem explained in [Making an Image of a Black Hole](@ref).
 Namely we will consider fitting the 2017 M87 April 6 data using an m-ring and a single Gaussian component.
 To see the code we used for `Comrade` and `eht-imaging` please see the end of this page.

 ## Results